Credentialism and degree inflation: Causes

 The causes of credential inflation are controversial, but it is generally thought to be the result of increased access to higher education.
 This has resulted in entry-level jobs requesting a bachelor's (or higher) degree when they were once open to high school graduates.
 Potential sources of credential inflation include: degree requirements by employers, self-interest of individuals and families, increased standards of living which allow for additional years of education, cultural pushes for being educated, and the availability of federal student loans which allow many more individuals to obtain credentials than could otherwise afford to do so.

 In particular, the internal dynamics of credential inflation threaten higher education initiatives around the world because credential inflation appears to operate independently of market demand for credentials.

 The push for more Americans to get a higher education rests on the well-evidenced idea that those without a college degree are less employable.
 Many critics of higher education, in turn, complain that a surplus of college graduates has produced an "employer's market".
-Economist Bryan Caplan has argued the combination of more college graduates and weaker learning outcomes has led to employers asking for college degrees for jobs that don't need one and previously did not require one.
+Economist Bryan Caplan has argued the combination of more college graduates and weaker learning outcomes has led to employers asking for college degrees for jobs that do not need one and previously did not require one.